SimaticResearchActivity/FBAE/README.md

 - *Session layer* (made of `SessionLayer` class) is the layer responsible for performance evaluation.
 It requests Total-order broadcasts from the *Algorithm layer*.
 - *Algorithm layer* (made of `AlgoLayer` factory class and its subclasses) is the layer responsible for putting in place Total-order guarantees, once messages have been exchanged between processes by the *Communication layer*.
-- *Communication layer* (made of `CommLayer` factory class and its subclasses, and also of `CommPeer` factory class and its subclasses) is the layer responsible for exchanging messages between processes.
+- *Communication layer* (made of `CommLayer` factory class and its subclasses) is the layer responsible for exchanging messages between processes.

 The interfaces between these layers are the following: